Reliable Practices For Backing Up Data

 Like Pages, Cabinet is a 250 megabyte web space for members of the Emerson community (staff and faculty only), but there are some key differences.
 It is a local server, available only on Emerson’s network, and backs itself up nightly.
 So if you are a staff or faculty member who saved a document to Cabinet and then accidentally deleted it, IT could find its last saved state and recover it for you.
 Or if your hard drive crashed and you saved all your files to Cabinet, they would be secure.

-For more information, visit our Guide on Connecting to Connecting to your Cabinet Folder »
+For more information, visit our Guide on Connecting to your Cabinet Folder »

 Off campus, Cabinet can only be accessed when connected to Emerson’s VPN.
 We strongly urge every member of our staff and faculty to save all important or valuable content directly to Cabinet!

-A number of websites are available today that can sync your data to an online, secure server for free!
-Typically, you will receive a set amount of space at no cost, with the option of more space available to you at a fee.
-One of the most popular is Dropbox.
+Another one of the most popular sites is Dropbox.
 Dropbox has clients for nearly every platform on the planet, including mobile devices, and combined with a website, your files will always be close at hand.

 There’s possibly no safer way to shelter your files.
 These sites have large servers that back up constantly so your data is always safe.
 This is a good option if you have content bigger than a standard flash drive or data DVD.
 Check out this option; it’s worth exploring.